archiverjs/node-archiver/README.md

 #### date `string`

 Sets file date.
-This can be any valid date string or Date object.
+This can be any valid date string or object.
 Defaults to current time in locale.

 #### store `boolean`